functionally/mantis/ReadMe.md

 In particular, it posts metadata or mints/burns tokens.
 By default, it gathers the UTxOs from the address into a transaction with output to that same address, but minting/burning tokens and/or posting metadata in the process.
 The cost is the minimum network fee for the transaction.

-It can also generate scripts, compute script addresses, and compute the fingerprint of a token.
+It can also generate scripts, compute script addresses, compute the fingerprint of a token, and download scripts.

+Please post questions and issues [here](https://github.com/functionally/mantis/issues).

 ## Installation